AprilBrother/wiki.aprbrother/src/en/april_soil_moisture_sensor.md

 * Plug USB cable.
 Wait seconds for boot
 * Release IO0

 That will enable the CDC USB in ROM and you will be able to select the device to flash it.
+You should remove the housing for the sensor if the usb cable wasn't fully engaging the connectors when the case was on.

 **Note: You must remove the battery to put the device to download mode.**